bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

          (0,2)[l:-0.5,-0.5] \
          (0,2)[l:0.5,-0.5]

 ## Setting up the 'offset'

 During a path construction, each path point is subject to an internal "offset".
-The "offset" is nothing but a number in horizontal and vertical direction.
-When either the numbers are not zero, all future points of this path will be added this additional distance in the x or y direction.
-This allows for the same path construction description to be repeated over a number of commands each time at a possibly different "location".
+The "offset" is nothing but a pair of numbers each expressing an offset in the horizontal and/or vertical direction.
+When one of the numbers is not zero, all future points of this path will be subject to having this offset be added to its x and/or y coordinate.
+This design allows for the same path to appear in different locations.

     draw           (0,0)[h:2][v:2]
     draw ^x:2 ^y:3 (0,0)[h:2][v:2]

-In the previous example, the second 'draw' command is said to have established an offset that is (1,1), shifting all points of the subsequent path points horizontally to the right by 2, and vertically upwards by 3.

-Following are directives for setting and moving offsets.
+The 'offset' can be set using quite a number of directive.
+Some of the direction would set the offset directly, while others allow it to "change" relative to its current settings.

 - ^x:2
 - ^y:2